QubitExplorer/Recommender-System/README.md

 14. In life science application (some techniques used for DNA Sequencing to find the similarities, which could also be leveraged for RS)
 15. Other Hybrid Approches.

-Here, we will be leveraging RecBole libraries to explore various models and to develop more customizable one.
-Ref: https://recbole.io/
+**Data Sources:** Here, we will be leveraging RecBole libraries to explore various models and to develop more customizable one.

-List of Different Varieties of Datasets:
+List of Different Varieties of Datasets: (Ref: https://recbole.io/)

 ![image](https://github.com/user-attachments/assets/e842adf0-6eaa-48b7-9ffa-68312db0788e)

-Comparision and Performance Results For All Approaches:
+**Results:** Comparision and Performance Results For All Approaches:
 1st set of results for the simple BPR model with 10 epochs, for movielens datasets: (To be fine tuned further)

 ![image](https://github.com/user-attachments/assets/d2bf1736-6617-4afc-9dbe-88134e8e40fe)

-Functions like a Minimum Viable Product (MVP):
+**Other Models:** Functions like a Minimum Viable Product (MVP):

 ![image](https://github.com/user-attachments/assets/d157ae60-54c2-41e8-9bf3-e79e1250bc1b)